To apply for Medicine, you will need:

 • A-Level subject choices are very important if you want to apply to medicine.
 Chemistry and biology are essential choices.
-Mathematics and/or physics are also required by some universities, and it’s a good idea to take them even if the universities you are applying to do not list them as mandatory.
+Other good subjects are Mathematics and/or Psychology are also complimentary options.
 Check university prospectuses for their individual subject requirements

 • Applicants to medicine may need to sit an admissions test.
-The UCAS website will inform you of any tests you may need to take, but as a general guide:
+The UCAS website will inform you of any tests you may need to take, but the main test is the UCAT which is required by the majority of UK Medical Schools.

-• It’s important to remember that the UCAS closing date for applications to medicine and related courses is earlier than the general deadline.
-For candidates applying in the year 2013/14 the deadline is 15th October 2013 (whereas the general deadline is 15th January 2014).
+• It’s important to remember that the UCAS closing date for applications to medicine and related courses is earlier than the general deadline, with the deadline being 15th October rather than mid January for other applications.

 Enhancing your application to study medicine